 Horrible!
 (And getting worse.)
 "The quality of your life is inversely proportional to the square of distance you commute to work." -- John's 1st Law of Happiness

 Sage advice for newcomers.
 When I first moved here, a fellow East-coast transplant gave me some excellent advice.
 He said, 'Never, ever, let the rain stop you from doing anything.
 If you do, you will be miserable here.'
 It's very true.
 Surprisingly, Portland doesn't get all that much in the way of total rainfall.
 It might rain all day long and we'll get .1" of rain.
 New Jersey gets more rain than Portland.
-What's disturbing to some is the constant, unrelenting drizzle and the dreary grey sky.
+What's disturbing to some is the constant, unrelenting drizzle and the dreary grey sky that can last for weeks.
 The fine misty rain is actually tiny flakes of snow that melt just before they they reach ground.
 The droplets are so small that umbrellas are useless -- the droplets just swirl underneath them.
 (BTW, that's how you spot a tourist.
 They are the ones carrying an umbrellas!
 Wimps.)

 Excellent.
 (And that's coming from a guy who spent a lot of time in some of Manhattan's finest restaurants.)
 Like salmon?
 I didn't think that much of it until I moved out here.
 Now, give me a thick salmon steak, marinated in mixture of fresh rosemary, thyme, lemon juice and throw it on a hot mesquite grill and serve it up on an apple-wood plank.
 Add the item below, family and friends.
 Heaven!
+And make sure you check out the food carts popping up everywhere.
+Amazing!

 Magnificent!
 Oregon is now producing some of the best Pinot Noirs on earth.
 (Don't believe me?
 Click here.
 If you are thinking of sending me a gift, let me suggest a Domaine Drouhin from the Northern Willamette Valley.
 Remember, "Life is too short to drink bad wine."